The Best Road Bike Helmets of 2017

 To read more about safety standards, MIPS, and types of road bike helmets, continue reading in our buying advice.

 Road cyclists often spend long periods riding, for both training and racing.
 A comfortable helmet is critical, due to the amount of time you will be wearing it.
 Ideally, you will not be thinking about your helmet while riding; it should essentially disappear once you put it on.
 Head shape is individual and varies from rider to rider.
 Despite having different shaped heads, our testers rated the same helmets highly for comfort.
 In contrast, during our full-face helmet review, we found the shape of a rider's head to be a factor in comfort.
-A comfortable helmet has the ability to adapt to a wide range of head shapes.
+A comfortable helmet can adapt to a wide range of head shapes.

 Our testing revealed that padding, circumferential adjustment design, and chinstrap design had the greatest impact on comfort.
-Quality padding is crucial, especially at the forehead and temple, because the size adjustment mechanism of most road helmets tightens in the back, which pushes the head to the front of the helmet.
+Quality padding is crucial, especially in the forehead and temple, because the size adjustment mechanism of most road helmets tightens in the back, which pushes the head to the front of the helmet.
 The helmets with the thickest, densest padding were not necessarily the most comfortable - rather the interface between the pads, the helmet adjustment system, and well engineered EPS foam made the biggest difference.
 The Kask Protone is a good example; it has the thickest, most luxurious pads of any helmet we tested, yet the minimally padded Giro Synthe outscores it.

 All of the helmets we tested have an internal adjustment system that allows adjustment to fit various head shapes.
 The best design was one that makes a complete loop around the head.
 Most helmets we tested use a system that is anchored to the shell of the helmet near the temple.
 The Giro Synthe's adjustment system wraps completely around the head, decreasing pressure points and keeping the forehead from being forced into the pads.
 The Synthe design creates even pressure around the head.

-Chinstraps also play a big role in comfort.
+Chinstraps also play a significant role in comfort.
 Our testers preferred helmets that incorporated thin webbing straps and a Y-buckle, allowing the straps to lie flat.
 The Specialized Airnet and Giro Synthe use different designs but are both standouts, with thin, supple webbing and well-designed Y-buckles that allow the webbing to lie flat.

 The Giro Synthe and the Lazer Z-1 MIPS are standouts for comfort, both scoring a perfect 10.
 Both helmets have minimal padding, but the adjustment system design prevents pressure points by being circumferential on the Giro Synthe, and nearly circumferential on the Lazer Z-1.
 The Synthe and the Z-1 both have pads made of X-Static material, which has silver incorporated into the fabric to prevent bacteria growth while eliminating odor.
-Both helmets have very thin, pliable webbing straps that lay flat, reducing the potential for chafing and decreasing wind noise.
+Both helmets have thin, pliable webbing straps that lay flat, reducing the potential for chafing and decreasing wind noise.
 The lowest scoring helmet for comfort is the Kask Protone.
 Despite its generous padding, the adjustment system creates pressure points at the front and back of the head, making it more uncomfortable the deeper we got into a ride.

 All of the helmets we tested have a strap system with one strap behind the ear and one in front.
 The straps come together below the ear and are joined by a plastic Y-buckle.
 The webbing straps can, in most cases, be adjusted at the Y-buckle, providing even tension between the front and rear strap.
 Our favorite helmets feature an adjustable buckle, like the Giro Synthe and the Bell Gage.
 Some helmets we tested, like the Kask Protone and the Specialized Airnet have non-adjustable Y-buckles.
 A non-adjustable Y-buckle reduces the helmet's adjustability.
 We found the non-adjustable buckles to be a deterrent to a good fit, but this did not play out equally amongst the helmets.

-The Specialized Airnet, despite its lack of an adjustable Y-buckle, has an uncanny ability to fit a wide range of people well while maintaining equal tension on the front and rear straps.
+The Specialized Airnet, despite its lack of an adjustable Y-buckle, has an uncanny ability to fit a broad range of people well while maintaining equal tension on the front and rear straps.
 The Kask Protone is the opposite - the lack of adjustability was a deal breaker for some testers who could not achieve equal tension on the straps.
 Some of the helmets we tested, such as the Bell Gage, allow the user to center the chinstrap buckle by feeding webbing through the rear strap attachment point.
 Other helmets, like the Giro Synthe and the Specialized Airnet, have fixed webbing attachment points, which do not allow for chin strap buckle adjustment from side to side.
 A non-fixed webbing strap design allows for greater adjustability.

 Circumferential tension is achieved by a dial-like mechanism at the back of the helmet, or in the case of the Lazer Z-1, at the top of the helmet.
 Adjustment on the medium-sized helmets we tested falls in the 52-60cm range, with most models offering 4cm of adjustment.
 The design of the internal harness varies between manufacturers to helmets.
 All of the helmets we tested use a dial to change tension.
 The dial works like a ratchet, providing precise tension adjustment.
 All of the dial adjustments on the helmets we tested functioned as intended.

 Fore and aft helmet positioning is another important factor for good fit.
 Every helmet we tested offers fore and aft adjustment, with a 2-5cm range.
 The Kask Protone has the greatest degree of adjustment, at 5cm, but scores poorly here, because the mechanism that locks the internal harness in place at the rider's preferred fore/aft position slips.
 None of the fore/aft adjustment mechanisms are particularly easy to adjust, but once set, they should stay in place to provide a safe fit.
-Some of the adjustment devices are buried under the MIPS liner, making adjustment even more difficult; this is the case with the Lazer Z-1.
+Some of the adjustment devices are buried under the MIPS liner, making an adjustment even more difficult; this is the case with the Lazer Z-1.
 We prefer an exposed adjuster, seen on models such as the Giro Synthe and the Bell Gage.

 Helmet weight is important.
 Road cycling is a gram-conscious sport; both pro and amateur riders go to great lengths to decrease weight.
 Bike technology has progressed, and every professional cyclist is already on a bike that meets the UCI minimum weight limit, so further decreases in grams can only be found in items worn by the rider, like shoes and helmets.
 Every extra gram slows you down on climbs, and a heavy helmet can also cause neck fatigue on a long ride.
 While weight can impact comfort, all of the helmets we tested are relatively light.

 Interestingly, many of the more expensive helmet models we tested, such as the Lazer Z-1 and the Kask Protone, are heavier than their more affordable counterparts, like the Giro Savant.
 Several factors account for this.
 First, many of the higher end helmets (such as the Kask Protone) have more polycarbonate shell covering the EPS foam.
-This marginally increases weight, but greatly increases durability.
+This marginally increases weight, but increases durability.
 Second, many of the higher priced helmets we tested include a MIPS liner for protection.
 The MIPS liner increases the weight by 20-30g.
 We feel that the modest increase in weight for a MIPS liner is outweighed by the potential safety increase.
 Intended use and design can also impact helmet weight.
-Aero helmets are disadvantaged because they generally have fewer vents with more EPS and polycarbonate material, increasing weight.
+Aero helmets are disadvantaged because they have fewer vents with more EPS and polycarbonate material, increasing weight.

 The highest scoring and lightest weight helmet we tested is the Giro Aeon.
 At 224g, the Aeon is 44g lighter than the Giro Synthe.
 The Aeon achieves this low weight with lots of vents and no MIPS liner, while the Synthe has fewer vents and a MIPS liner.
 Other high scoring products include the affordable Giro Savant and, somewhat surprisingly, the aero Bontrager Ballista.
 Neither of these helmets has a MIPS liner, which helps to decrease weight.